mlynch5187/mlynch5187/README.md

 ## Hello! 👋  I'm Alex, a graduate of Turing School of Software and design in Denver, Colorado!
-I work at Invoca, a SaaS company based out of Santa Barbara.
+I work at Invoca, a SaaS company based out of Santa Barbara, California.

 ### You can find me on [LinkedIn][2].